-DO's DON'T's
+DO's

-- " Provide simple, doable actions that the public can perform to reduce risk. - " Acknowledge the emotions (fear, anxiety, and sadness) that people may be experiencing as a result of the emergency. - " Keep key messages short and concise and limit the number of messages to the most important. - " If there is uncertainty linked to the emergency and its evolution, acknowledge it. - " Only provide known facts and avoid speculation. - " Ensure that messages instill confidence. - " Use simple language that can be understood by the intended audiences. - " Develop messages taking into consideration the communication channels used to disseminate them. - " Use evidence-based data to inform messages. - " Link messages to available services and resources when appropriate.
+" Provide simple, doable actions that the public can perform to reduce risk. " Fuel fear and anxiety, they are likely to be already elevated. " Acknowledge the emotions (fear, anxiety, and sadness) " Provide background information as this may that people may be experiencing as a result of the distract audiences from the key messages. emergency. " Develop long messages addressing more " Keep key messages short and concise and limit the than one issue at once. number of messages to the most important. " Deny uncertainty if it exists, as this affects " If there is uncertainty linked to the emergency and its credibility. evolution, acknowledge it. " Speculate about any issue relating to the " Only provide known facts and avoid speculation. emergency. " Ensure that messages instill confidence. " Provide information that is dishonest or " Use simple language that can be understood by the factually incorrect. intended audiences. " Use technical jargon and complex words. " Develop messages taking into consideration the " Blame individuals, organizations, or communication channels used to disseminate them. institutions for the emergency. " Use evidence-based data to inform messages. " Use language that can be interpreted as " Link messages to available services and resources when judgmental or discriminatory. appropriate. " Offer promises that cannot be guaranteed. " Use humor.